 Couples love having a professional supplier who can actually offer advice on the flow of music and their formalities.
 This is such a big part of how your night runs and can be the difference between a reception that feels like it’s stopping and starting, or a party that feels like it flows on.

 Couples also like it when their suppliers can offer music options for both the ceremony and reception.
 If you’re making a statement with your reception music, then it makes sense to add this into the ceremony.
 The majority of couples say their ceremony is the most important part of their wedding.
 We’re not surprised they’re making their big ceremonies standout with quality musical features.

 Another plus is when your musician can also double as a DJ.
 This could be a great option for having an acoustic ceremony touch with a party feel at the reception.

 Couples feel their suppliers could improve when it comes to how animated a DJ or MC is and the timing of important songs.
 Couples also want to make sure the package they are given matches what has been agreed upon before the big day.

 Make sure you read plenty of reviews to see what previous couples say about wedding music suppliers.

 Why should I hire someone rather than do it myself?

-A big benefit of hiring a professional is having all the equipment brought to you and not having to worry about sound levels.
-Professionals will also vibe with your audience a lot more so you know that there’s no need to skip certain songs.
+A major benefit of hiring a professional is that all the equipment is brought to you.
+You’re guaranteed to get good quality sound at the right level.
+Professionals will also vibe with your audience so you know there’s no need to skip certain songs.

-If you’re on a budget then chat with your music supplier about what other services they offer.
-They might also be able to offer MC services that you can bundle together, saving you money in the long run.
+If you’re on a budget chat with your music supplier about what services they can offer.
+They might be able to offer additional services like MCing or photo booths that can save you money in the long run.

-The music at your wedding can help create the vibe and atmosphere that people will remember for years to come.
-So whatever you choose, make sure you choose something that you’re happy with remembering for the rest of your life!
+The music at your wedding will help set that atmosphere that your guests will remember for years to come.
+So whatever it is, make sure you take the time out to enjoy it yourself!